cisagov/ScubaGear/baselines/powerbi.md

 policies to the vault, and regularly review access permissions.

-For regulatory or other compliance reasons, some agencies may need to use (BYOK), which is supported by Power BI.
+For regulatory or other compliance reasons, some agencies may need to use BYOK, which is supported by Power BI.
 By default, Power BI uses Microsoft-managed keys to encrypt the data.
 In Power BI Premium, users can use their own keys for data at-rest imported into a dataset.
 See [Data source and storage